morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 Your response: """
 ```

 For this experiment, we will use the same query as before, but provide context about the user's reading preferences.
 I made the preferences such that more fantastical political books would be recommended.
+The aim with this additional context is to highlight how books recommendations will change given extra info about what the user perfers.

 **Context**: "I am particularly drawn to dark fantasy themes that intertwine different mythical creatures, similar to Game of Thrones.
 I would also like these stories to include elements such as dragons, faeries, wizards, elves, kings, and queens.